Amazon VPC: Designing Isolated Network Architectures on AWS

 ResourceCostNotes

-VPC, Subnets, Route Tables, IGWFREENo charge for these base resources
+VPC, Subnets, Route Tables, IGWFreeNo charge for these foundational resources

-NAT Gateway - Data Processing$0.045/GBAll traffic that passes through NAT
+NAT Gateway — Data Processing$0.045/GBApplies to all traffic traversing the NAT

-VPC Peering - Data Transfer$0.01/GBBetween AZs in the same region
+VPC Peering — Data Transfer$0.01/GBBetween Availability Zones in the same region

 aws ec2 delete-nat-gateway --nat-gateway-id nat-xxxxx